-We use a variety of online sources for collecting face images, including search engines such as Yahoo Images and photo-sharing websites such as flickr.com.
+We use a variety of online sources for collecting a large dataset of real-world images, including search engines such as Google Images and photo-sharing websites such as flickr.com.
 Depending on the type of data needed, one can either search for particular people's names (to build a dataset labeled by identity) or for default image filenames assigned by digital cameras (to use for labeling with attributes).
-The latter technique allows one to find images that are otherwise not returned in most users' queries, i.e., images which are effectively "invisible."
+The latter technique allows one to find images that are otherwise not returned in users' queries, i.e., images which are effectively "invisible."
 Relevant metadata such as image and page URLs are stored in the EXIF tags of the downloaded images.

-Next, we apply the OKAO face detector [39] to the downloaded images to extract faces.
+Next, we apply the OKAO face detector [37] to the downloaded images to extract faces.
 This detector also returns the pose angles of each face, as well as the locations of six fiducial points: the corners of both eyes and the corners of the mouth.
-These fiducial points are used to align faces to a canonical pose, via an affine transformation computed using linear least squares on the detected points and corresponding points defined on a template face.
-The 3.1 million aligned faces collected using this procedure comprise the Columbia Face Database.
+These fiducial points are used to align faces to a canonical pose by applying an affine transformation.
+This transform is computed using linear least squares on the detected points and corresponding points defined on a template face.
+The 3.1 million aligned faces collected using this procedure comprise the Columbia face database.

-We make two observations about this database.
+We would like to draw attention to three observations about this database.
 First, from the statistics of the randomly-named images, it appears that a significant fraction of them contain faces (25.7%), and on average, each image contains 0.5 faces.
-Thus, it is clear that faces are ubiquitous and an image case to understand.
 Second, our collection of aligned faces is the largest such collection of which we are aware.
-It is truly a "realworld" dataset, with completely uncontrolled lighting and environments, taken using unknown cameras and in unknown imaging conditions, with a wide range of image resolutions.
-In contrast, existing face datasets such as Yale Face A&B [22], CMU PIE [51], and FERET [44] are either much smaller in size and/or taken in highly controlled settings.
-Even the more expansive FRGC version 2.0 dataset [45] has a limited number of subjects, image acquisition locations, and all images were taken with the same camera type.
-The most comparable dataset is LFW [27], itself derived from earlier work [3].
-These images were collected
+It is truly a "real-world" dataset, with completely uncontrolled lighting and environments, taken using unknown cameras and in unknown imaging conditions, with a wide range of image resolutions.
+In contrast, existing face datasets such as Yale Face A&B [20], CMU PIE [48], and FERET [41] are either much smaller in size and/or taken in highly controlled settings.
+Even the more expansive FRGC version 2.0 dataset [42] has a limited number of subjects, image acquisition locations, and all images were taken with the same camera type.
+The most comparable dataset is LFW [25], itself derived from earlier work [3].
+These images were collected from news sources, and exhibit most of the same types of variation as the Columbia face dataset.